scottmuc/scottmuc.github.com/source/_posts/2017-01-11-osx-workstation-setup-automation.markdown

 categories:
 ---

-<span style="color: red;">**DISCLAIMER Try out at your own trisk.
+<span style="color: red;">**DISCLAIMER Try out at your own risk.
 This setup is not meant to be copy+paste reusable.
 It's about keeping MY
 workstation under source control, and this strategy may destroy the machine you wish to attempt this on.**</span>

 ## Objective

-IT infrastructure has gone done a long journey of automating all of the things.
+IT infrastructure has gone down a long journey of automating all of the things.
 We have automated deployments, production environments, and regression testing.
 We can make an API request to Amazon and get a server instances in minutes.
 The developer workstation is another story.
 Often, the developer workstation is a finely crafted machine.
 Just like production, your workstation should be treated like a [hotel room][phil-cattle-vs-pets] rather than an owned residence.